garden-io/garden/docs/reference/action-types/Deploy/helm.md

 [spec](#spec) > [chart](#specchart) > name

-A valid Helm chart name or URI (same as you'd input to `helm install`) Required if the module doesn't contain the Helm chart itself.
+A valid Helm chart name or URI (same as you'd input to `helm install`) Required if the action doesn't contain the Helm chart itself.

 | Type     | Required |
 | -------- | -------- |